mlpack/mlpack/doc/user/load_save.md

  * Supported audio saving formats is WAV only.

- * When saving to a WAV file, the value of `opts.BitsPerSample()` must be set to either `16` or `32` to define the format used for each sample in the file:
+ * When saving to a WAV file, the value of `opts.BitsPerSample()` must be set to either `8`, `16`, `32` or `64` to define the format used for each sample in the file:

+   - If `opts.BitsPerSample()` is `8`, then regardless of the format of the given matrix to be saved, the data will be stored as 8-bit PCM format unsigned integers.

    - If `opts.BitsPerSample()` is `16`, then regardless of the format of the given matrix to be saved, the data will be stored as 16-bit PCM format